AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * Keyboard focus gets stuck in Email drop-down in Download dialog, in Chrome and Safari browsers (NPR-32067).

-* Sync all content checkbox is not enabled by default while trying to add DM cloud config on AEM (CQ-4288533).
+* Sync all content checkbox is not enabled by default while trying to add DM cloud config on Experience Manager (CQ-4288533).

 ### Foundation UI {#foundation-ui-6540}